emad-elsaid/library/README.md

 So I sat down and wrote my own simple library program.

-- A reflection on my physical library
+- A reflection of my physical library
 - It's simple
 - Fast
 - ~~Depends on my input (titles, images...etc)~~ : This proved to be a lot of effort to do when I first tried inserting all my books